Developing creative thinking, aesthetic sensitivity, critical awareness

 The department is ambitious for its pupils.
 Recent successes include:

-- Tom Sangster: distinction in his ARSM Saxophone diploma (2017)
+- Cody Chan gained a distinction in his ARSM piano diploma (2020)

 The College also offers Arts Awards to give pupils an exciting new creative qualification.
 Sixth formers can follow a creative path in a number of different directions and whichever route they choose to follow, be it via art, dance, design, drama, music, photography or textiles, they are supported by an adviser and creative mentor.